enspiral/handbook/src/guides/comms_guidelines.md

 Daily chatting, realtime comms, quick questions, interesting links.
 There is a ~town-spiral channel for general discussion, and many channels for teams, projects, locations, and topics, or you can create your own!

-{% hint style="info" %}

-If you'd have to pick ONE channel to join, it's definitely ~town-spiral.
+_If you'd have to pick ONE channel to join, it's definitely ~town-spiral._

-{% endhint %}

 Enspiral Chat runs on the Mattermost open source platform.
 Here's an [Onboarding Guide](https://docs.google.com/document/d/16svrL5uOtyxauR-8VfRqHL0OW_st4ch80RW4gP1jRVM/edit) to help you join the chat.